Why Zero Access Encryption Is the New Gold Standard

 We treat every part of our system as potentially compromised.
 That’s why Atomic Mail is built on a zero-trust model.
 We don’t store what we don’t need.
 And we don’t collect what we can’t protect.

 This data minimization is critical.
-If we don’t store your readable content or behavioral data, we can’t leak it – even by accident.
+If we don’t store your readable content or behavioral data, we can’t leak it – even by accident (if you encrypt it).

 🚫 No Ads.
 No Trackers.
 No Monetization of You